nicorithner/nicorithner/README.md

 <hr/>

-### Always Learning New Things And Practicing Fundamentals
+### Always Learning New Things And Practicing Old Ones

 <hr/>